General Library Policies

 - Students are required to have a valid Benedict College photo ID card to check out library materials.

-- Faculty and staff may check-out books for 30 days with a maximum up to 20 books at a time.
+- Faculty and staff may check-out books for 30 days with a maximum of 20 books.

-- Students may check-out up to 10 items at one time, if they do not have any outstanding fines or overdue library materials.
+- Students may check-out up to their maximum items at one time, if they do not have any outstanding fines or overdue library materials.

 - Circulating materials may be renewed twice if no one else has requested them.